thom4parisot/talks/README.md

 ### English

-**Code, facilitation and research at [dtc innovation][dtc-innovation]**, a small cooperative company.
-My work involves compelling user experience prototypes, action-research on the field and shaping libre software projects.
+I develop digital products and services for the greater good by combining UX research and software development practices.
+On my spare time, I bake sourdough bread for friends and family.

-I believe in cross-disciplines learning, simple things and autonomy.
-And I love eating cheese on a slice of homemade sourdough bread.
-As well as [painting emotions on film][photography].
-And camping in the wild.
+I am also the author of "Node.js, learning by doing", a book published in French at Éditions Eyrolles (ISBN : 978-2212139938).

-I used to work at [BBC R&D][bbcrd] and to co-organise the [Sud Web conference][sudweb].
-I once created a startup and I'm okay to admit it failed miserably.
+I used to work at BBC R&D and to co-organise the Sud Web conference.

 ### Français